ezrosent/frawk/info/overview.md

 ## Differences from AWK

-frawk's structure and language are borrowed almost wholesale from AWK; using frawk feels very similar to using mawk, nawk, or gawk. frawk also supports many of the more difficult Awk features to implement, like printf, and user-defined functions.
-While many common idioms from AWK are supported in frawk, some features are missing while still others provide subtly incompatible semantics.
+frawk's structure and language are borrowed almost wholesale from Awk; using frawk feels very similar to using mawk, nawk, or gawk. frawk also supports many of the more difficult Awk features to implement, like printf, and user-defined functions.
+While many common idioms from Awk are supported in frawk, some features are missing while still others provide subtly incompatible semantics.
-Please file a feature request if a particular piece of behavior that you rely on is missing; nothing in frawk's implementation precludes features from the standard AWK language, though some might be troublesome to implement.
+Please file a feature request if a particular piece of behavior that you rely on is missing; nothing in frawk's implementation precludes features from the standard Awk language, though some might be troublesome to implement.

 This list of differences is not exhaustive.
 In particular, I would not be at all surprised to discover there were bugs in frawk's parser.

 ### What is missing

 * By default, frawk uses the [ryu](https://github.com/dtolnay/ryu) crate to print floating point numbers, rather than the `CONVFMT` variable.
 Explicitly